bens6477/rock-paper-scissors-lizard-spock/README.md

 * The website was responsive across screen sizes between 320px and 1600px in width.
 Content readablility was optimised by altering the size and positioning of elements.
 * ***The website was designed using a desktop-first approach, therefore the image resolutions were optimised to look better on larger screens.
 This resulted in a lower performance score on mobile devices as the image resolution was much larger than the maximum screen resolution.

+*** Error Check Thiss!!!!
+* **The performance of the website was significantly improved by importing the sweetalert2 JavaScript file script from the web URL <code>https://unpkg.com/sweetalert/dist/sweetalert.min.js</code> rather than from the JSDelivr CDN <code>//cdn.jsdelivr.net/npm/sweetalert2@11</code>.
+This halved the largest contenful paint time, which particularly improved the loading time on mobile devices.

 #### Desktop Homepage Lighthouse Results
 ![Desktop Homepage Lightouse Results]()